k11n/konstellation/docs/guide/principals.md

 ## Optimized for services, not databases

 A application typically involves a combination services and databases.
-While it's possible to run databases inside of Kubernetes, it's preferable to run them externally.
+While it's possible to run databases inside of Kubernetes, I prefer to run them externally.
 This is because:

 * Databases benefit from having close to the metal access
 * Operating databases is very different from operating services, and there are managed services that solve that problem very well. ([RDS](https://aws.amazon.com/rds/), [ElastiCache](https://aws.amazon.com/elasticache/), [ScyllaCloud](https://www.scylladb.com/product/scylla-cloud/) to name a few)
 * Scaling databases is tricky, due to the amount of data on disk.
 The policies used for scaling homogenous services (increasing # of instances) may not work for DBs.

-Konstellation focuses on services (used synonymously as apps), and tries to solve this problem really well.
+Konstellation focuses on services (used synonymously as apps), and is designed to allow you to point to externally hosted databases via [Configs](apps.md#Configuration).

 ## Upgrading software